jesse-kaufman/portfolio-site/src/content/projects/event-driven-camera-notifications/index.md

 ### 3. **Image classification / verification**

-- When the `download_complete` event is triggered in MQTT, the image is sent to YOLO for classification, which is used to verify the camera’s person detection.
+- When the `download_complete` event is triggered in MQTT, the image is sent to YOLO for classification, which is used to verify the camera’s person detection
-- If the event type is "person" and YOLO does not detect a person, the system changes the event type to a more generic "motion" event.
+- If the event type is "person" and YOLO does not detect a person, the system changes the event type to a more generic "motion" event
-- A timeout is also set for this classification step.
+- A timeout is also set for this classification step

 ![Image-downloaded flow section in Node-RED](image-downloaded.jpg)